BenTaylor25/DesignPatterns/BehaviouralPatterns/ChainOfResponsibility/README.md

 - Handle shipping.
 - Deliver a notification.

-We can define these Handlers seperately and link them together.
+We can define these Handlers separately and link them together.

 e.g.